jankeromnes/Gaudi-In-a-Day/README.md

 * HTML
 * CSS
 * JQuery
-* Markdown
+* Boostnote
   * Used to write the README.md file.
 * Bootstrap4.3.1 framework
   * The website uses bootstrap framework for it's grid system, page layout, button styling and responsive navigation bar.
 * Gitpod was the IDE used to write the code for this website.
 * Balsamic was used to create the wireframes for this project
 * Google Fonts
 * Git
   * Version control
 * Github
 * Font Awesome
   * For social media icons and Glyph icons
 * Google Chrome Developer Tools

 ## Testing